 The program that sex therapists have developed to teach men reliable ejaculatory control includes several elements, among them: a slower sexual pace, deep breathing, and whole-body massage.
-If you receive erotic touch only on your penis, you may not be able to handle all the attention and, wham, you come before you want to.
+If you receive erotic touch only on your penis, you may not be able to handle all the attention and you come before you want to.
 To last longer, enjoy more reliable erections, and then come when you want to, don’t focus exclusively on her—or your—genitals.
 For seven songs, gently massage each other everywhere but between the legs.

 Do the Opposite of Porn

 Parental talks, school sex education classes, and Internet searches may provide useful information, but when it comes down to getting down, most men get most of their sex education from pornography.
-In two previous post (the one, the other), I’ve defended porn against the accusation that it contributes to sexual assault.
+In two previous posts (the one, the other), I’ve defended porn against the accusation that it contributes to sexual assault.
 The evidence shows that it does not.
 But porn deserves to be criticized for another reason.
 With a billion pages available for free on the Internet, porn has become the leading sex educator of men—and it models sex all wrong.